#17, M1S: Three PWMs With Power Outputs

 This Tibbit is based on the PIC16F1824 microcontroller and takes advantage of the PWM channels available on this PIC device.
-The PIC micro has four PWM channels but one of the channels cannot be used because it shares I/O lines with the I2C interface.
-The I2C interface is utilized for communications with the main CPU of the TPP board and also for PIC firmware upgrades.
+The PIC microcontroller has four PWM channels, but one cannot be used because it shares I/O lines with the I²C interface.
+The I²C interface is utilized for communications with the main CPU of the host Tibbo Project PCB (TPP) and also for PIC firmware upgrades.

-Combine this Tibbit with #20 (nine terminal blocks) or #19 (DB9M connector).
-It's not common but possible to use the latter for wiring into the PWM outputs.
-The Tibbit #21 (four terminal blocks) can also be used but you will have to steal the ground elsewhere, as #21 doesn't have its own ground line and the PWM Tibbit outputs voltages with respect to the system ground.
+Combine Tibbit #17 with #20 (nine terminal blocks) or #19 (DB9M connector).
+It's possible, but not common, to use the latter for wiring into the PWM outputs.
+Tibbit #21 (four terminal blocks) can also be used, but you will have to steal the ground elsewhere, as #21 doesn't have its own ground line and Tibbit #17 outputs voltages with respect to the system ground.

 There are two red, one yellow, and one green LED.
-The first red LED is connected to the SCL line of the I2C interface, the second one — to the -RST line of the PIC micro.
-The yellow LED is connected to the SDA line of the I2C interface.
-The green LED is on the -INT line.
+The first red LED is connected to the SCL line of the I²C interface, while the second one is connected to the –RST line of the PIC microcontroller.
+The yellow LED is connected to the SDA line of the I²C interface.
+The green LED is on the –INT line.

-Tibbit #16 ships with the GRA ( general register access) firmware, which allows you to access internal PIC registers and memory through the I2C interface.
-The firmware implements a very simple communications protocol which essentially consists of two important commands — address read and address write.
-These two commands are used to write to and read from PIC's internal RAM and registers.
-This facilitates a simple and versatile access to all microcontroller resources.
-The available Tibbo BASIC library sits on top of the GRA firmware and uses the communications protocol to access and set the PWM channels.
+Tibbit #16 ships with the general register access (GRA) firmware, which allows you to access internal PIC registers and memory through the I²C interface.
+The firmware implements a very simple communications protocol that essentially consists of two important commands — address read and address write.
+These two commands are used to write to and read from the PIC's internal RAM and registers.
+This facilitates simple and versatile access to all microcontroller resources.
+A Tibbo BASIC library sits on top of the GRA firmware and uses the communications protocol to access and set the PWM channels.

-Since the GRA firmware does not do anything intelligent and all the setup work is essentially scripted in Tibbo BASIC, it is possible to modify PWM setup (and PIC behavior) without making any changes to the PIC firmware.
+As the GRA firmware does not do anything intelligent and all the setup work is essentially scripted in Tibbo BASIC, it is possible to modify the PWM setup (and PIC behavior) without making any changes to the PIC firmware.